The universal equivariance properties of exotic aromatic B-series: Abstract

 \section{Abstract}

-Exotic aromatic B-series were originally introduced for the calculation of order conditions for the high order numerical integration of ergodic stochastic differential equations in~$\R^d$ and on manifolds.
-We prove in this paper that exotic aromatic B-series satisfy a universal geometric property, namely that they are characterised by locality and orthogonal-equivariance.
+The exotic aromatic Butcher series were originally introduced for the calculation of order conditions for the high order numerical integration of ergodic stochastic differential equations in~$\R^d$ and on manifolds.
+We prove in this paper that exotic aromatic B-series satisfy a universal geometric property, namely that they are characterised by locality and equivariance with respect to orthogonal changes of coordinates.
 This characterisation confirms that exotic aromatic B-series are a fundamental geometric object that naturally generalises aromatic B-series and B-series, as they share similar equivariance properties.
-In addition, we classify with stronger equivariance properties the main subsets of the exotic aromatic B-series, in particular the exotic B-series.
+In addition, we provide a classification of the main subsets of the exotic aromatic B-series, in particular the exotic B-series, using different equivariance properties.
 Along the analysis, we present a generalised definition of exotic aromatic trees, dual vector fields, and we explore the impact of degeneracies on the classification.

 {\it Keywords:\,} Butcher series, exotic aromatic B-series, equivariance, geometric numerical integration, stochastic differential equations.

 {\it AMS subject classification (2020):\,} 15A72, 37C81, 41A58, 60H35, 65C30.